peholmst-sandbox/walking-vaadin-skeleton/README.md

 and they are connected in the same way as they would be in a real-world application.

 It should be possible to generate a walking skeleton from [Vaadin Start](https://start.vaadin.com).
-This skeleton will then be the starting point for _all_ tutorials and how-to guides in the documentation.
+This skeleton will then be the starting point for _all_ tutorials and meat-on-the-bones-guides (i.e. how-tos) in the documentation.

 *Note, that the generated skeleton will not contain a readme file at all.*